ioccc-src/winner/author/README.md

 NOTE: The JSON value of `null` is NOT enclosed in double quotes.

-The "winning_entry_set" is an array of JSON members that indicate the each of the IOCCC winning entries for whom the author is the author.  :-)
+The `"winning_entry_set"` is an array of JSON members that indicate each of the IOCCC winning entries that the author is the author of.  :-)

 ```json
 { "winner_id" : "YYYY_dirname" }
 ```

-The "YYYY_dirname" is a winner ID in JSON encoded string form.
+The `"YYYY_dirname"` is a winner ID in JSON encoded string form.
 Here "YYYY" is the IOCCC year, and "dirname" is the directory name of the winning entry under the given year directory.